YANDA-SHAO/3DGEN/README.md

    LeReS: https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS <br>
    MiDaS: https://github.com/isl-org/MiDaS <br>
 8. For monocular vision based 3D mesh reconstruction, Pyrender can be used to generate multi-view images.

+# About this repository
+Beam-shaped meshes Generation code.
+Simple support beam and cantilever beam mesh generation code.
+Code for adjusting the camera pose.
+Code for rendering with Pyrender.
+Code for rendering with Blender.

 # Dataset of Beams